-The outcomes we aimed to achieve in our previous strategy by the end of 2024/25 were therefore partially realized.
+The outcomes we aimed to achieve in our previous strategy by the end of 2024/25 were met as shown below.

+Outcome:

-Outcome: KS2 reading outcomes in 2024/25 show that more than 50% of disadvantaged pupils met the expected standard.
-29% of disadvantaged children achieved ARE in Reading.
+KS2 reading outcomes in 2024/25 show that 50% of disadvantaged pupils met the expected standard, which is in line with the target set within the strategy objectives.

+Outcome:

-Outcome: KS2 maths outcomes in 2024/25 show that more than 50% of disadvantaged pupils met the expected standard.
-29% of disadvantaged children achieved ARE in Maths.
+KS2 Mathematics outcomes in 2024/25 show that 100% of disadvantaged pupils met the expected standard, which demonstrates that the target has been met.